 Can you give me some tips on painting?

-There are no shortcuts, but there are dead ends.
+There are no shortcuts, but I suppose there are dead ends which can waste your time.
 My (now dated) art tutorial is a compilation of feedback I've given to people on various art forums.
 That's why it's a little messy.
 If you want crits on a specific piece, well, I'll probably end up saying what's already in my tutorial.

-Do you have MSN, AIM, ICQ or Skype?
+Do you have MSN, AIM, ICQ, Skype or a phone #?

 So, you're a freelancer?